Battle of Łódź (1914): Aftermath

 Mackensen, Scheffer and Litzmann were awarded the Pour le Mérite, while Litzmann earned the nickname 'the Lion of Brzeziny'.
-According to Buttar, "The encirclement of XXV Reserve Corps was broken for several reasons: lack of coordination by First, Second, and Fifth Armies; the extraordinary muddle of command in the Lowicz detachment; and Ruzsky's oscillation between his deep-rooted caution and his almost impulsive issuing of orders for all-out attacks."
+According to Buttar, "The encirclement of XXV Reserve Corps was broken for several reasons: lack of coordination by 1st, 2nd, and 5th Armies; the extraordinary muddle of command in the Lowicz detachment; and Ruzsky's oscillation between his deep-rooted caution and his almost impulsive issuing of orders for all-out attacks."
 For the Russian Army, Łódź became the furthest point of advance towards Germany's heartland.
 Ruzsky retreated to a defensive line along the Bzura and Rawka rivers.

+The Russians were able to avoid a full cauldron in a semi-circle and repel all attacks of their enemy, thereby avoiding a new Tannenberg.
+This meant that the Germans' encirclement plans were thwarted and the battle ended in a tactical victory for the Russians.
+The Germans themselves, e.g., Max Hoffmann and Ludendorff, admitted that the battle was not successful for them in terms of achieving operational and tactical objectives.

 Hindenburg summed it up: "In its rapid changes from attack to defense, enveloping to being enveloped, breaking through to being broken through, this struggle reveals a most confusing picture on both sides.
 A picture which in its mounting ferocity exceeded all the battles that had previously been fought on the Eastern front!"
 The Polish winter bought a lull to the major fighting.
 A Russian invasion of Silesia must wait for spring.
-By this time, the Russians feared the German army, which seemed to appear from nowhere and to win despite substantial odds against them, while the Germans regarded the Russian army with "increasing disdain."
+By this time, the Russians feared the German army, which seemed to appear from nowhere and to win a strategic victory despite substantial odds against them, while the Germans regarded the Russian army with "increasing disdain."
+The strategic victory of the Germans was that they achieved the goal of helping the besieged Austrians from a Russian attack and preventing any Russian attack on Central Germany; the Russians withdrew and never again to come so close to German soil.
 Hindenburg and Ludendorff were convinced that if sufficient troops were transferred from the Western Front, they could force the Russians out of the war.

+If the East Prussian operation is a vivid example of a brilliant tactical victory and a strategic unsuccess for the Germans (as they moved from the west the needed troops in the form of 2 corps and 1 cavalry division that could be useful at the First Battle of the Marne), then the opposite is true with the Łódź operation.
+Technically, Łódź was a victory for Russia, but the Germans achieved their aim, and after the Russian withdrawal, Russia never came so close to German soil.